Bogota Nightlife - 20 Best Bars and Nightclubs

 If you are on a budget, you can share with your friends a bottle of locally-made Aguardiente.
 It is usually cheap (COP50,000 to COP80,000 for a bottle).

-When to Party:
+When to Party

 Wednesday and Friday are the biggest nights out.
 Surprisingly, Saturdays can be quiet as many Colombians will stay with their families on Sunday.
 Some clubs are open until 5AM, but generally, the peak clubbing time is 2AM.

-Dress Code:
+Dress Code

 In Zona T, avoid wearing sandals and jeans.
 They are rarely accepted.
 Plus they make you look like a tourist.
 Remember that the weather is cold at night so it's weird not to be wearing pants.

-Meeting Normal Girls in Bogota
+Dating in Bogota

 Bogota Nightlife: Best Bars and Clubs